Shrewsbury Town F.C.: Cult heroes

 In 2004, the BBC's Football Focus ran polls to determine club's cult heroes, and Dean Spink was named as Shrewsbury's cult hero, ahead of Steve Anthrobus and Austin Berkley.

 Foundation

 The Shrewsbury Town FC Foundation is the club's official charity that carries out community work in the local community and surrounding areas.
-The foundation helps provide opportunities to many people by offering many different programmes.
-These include health & wellbeing, education, and employability.
-The foundation also provides football and participation opportunities which consists of walking football, disability football and soccer schools.
-It also runs the Shrewsbury Town development centres which provides advanced coaching to help progress players into academy football.
-A Girls Emerging Talent Centre is also organised and supported by the foundation.
+The foundation helps provide opportunities to children and adults by offering many different programmes.
+These include health and wellbeing, veteran support, education, and employability.
+The foundation also provides football development and participation opportunities.
+These consist of walking football, disability football and soccer schools.
+It also provides football development programs in the form of the Shrewsbury Town development centres based at the clubs stadium and a second centre which acts as a satellite hub is based in Ludlow, South Shropshire.
+It consists of under 8s to under 11s training squads and competitive youth development teams, under 12s to under 16s, in which they represent Shrewsbury Town by training and playing in a competitive league system.
+Advanced coaching is performed to help progress players onto the clubs player pathway, via the Shrewsbury Town academy, or generally elsewhere into academy football, or onto further opportunities with the foundation and football club.
+A girls emerging talent centre is also organised and supported by the foundation.